 - ThreatConnect WHOIS Lookup: This option is the best choice for users who do not have a subscription to the DomainTools service.

 - It is recommended that all of the Playbook URLs be saved by an Organization Administrator as text variables in the user’s Organization for easier entry into the app configuration and subsequent modification.
 For more information on creating variables, see the “Variables” section of the ThreatConnect Organization Administration Guide.

 - It is recommended that users set their Log Out Interval to 2 hours (or more) so that their logins do not time out during the spin.
-To change the Log Out Interval, select MY PROFILE from the dropdown menu under the Settings icon on the top navigation bar.
-The My Profile screen will appear with the Overview tab selected.
-Use the Log Out Interval drop-down menu to select a new amount of time.
+To change the Log Out Interval, select My Profile from the dropdown menu under the Settings icon on the top navigation bar.
+The My Profile screen will be displayed with the Overview tab selected.
+Use the Log Out Interval dropdown menu to select a new amount of time.

 Adding and Configuring the App

 - Follow the steps in the “Adding a New Space” section of Spaces to create a Space and add the TCS - Domain Spinning v1.0 app to the Space.
 The final screen in this process will look like Figure 1.

 - Click the pencil icon to configure the app.
 The Configure App screen will be displayed (Figure 2).

 - Owner: Enter the name of the Organization that will own any Indicators and other objects imported from the Domain-Spinning Workbench app, or use the $ button to select an owner from the list of variables that is displayed.

 - Tag to Apply to Objects Created During Import: Enter a Tag to apply to all objects imported from the app.
 A default Tag is provided.
 It may be modified if desired.

 - Types of DNS Records to Look Up: This field lists default DNS Lookup record types that the app will access.
 Add or remove any record types as desired.